AgentD/squashfs-tools-ng/README.md

 The `extras` sub-directory contains a few demo programs that use `libsquashfs`.

-To allow 3rd party applications to use `libsquashfs.so` without restricting their choice of license, the code in the `lib/sqfs` sub-directories is licensed under the LGPLv3, in contrast to the rest of this package.
+To allow 3rd party applications to use `libsquashfs.so` without restricting their choice of license, the code in the `lib/sqfs` and `lib/util` directories is licensed under the LGPLv3, in contrast to the rest of this package.

 ## A Note on LZO Support